DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Methodology

 \textbf{Actor.} The policy minimizes the KL divergence to the Boltzmann distribution induced by $Q$ (discrete actions use exact summation):

 \textbf{SAC loss.} The final SAC objective combines the critic regression and actor policy terms with tunable weights, as shown below.

-\textbf{Behavior cloning (value-aware).} This objective performs value-aware behavior cloning: the critic-derived advantage ($\mathrm{Adv}_t$) compares the expert action value against the policy’s value baseline, and the exponential weight ($w_t$) (AWAC-style) upweights high-advantage expert actions in the BC loss, biasing imitation toward actions that are not only likely but also value-improving. where $A_t^{\text{gt}}$ is the expert action token at step $t$, $w_t = \exp\!\big(\mathrm{Adv}_t/\lambda_{\text{awac}}\big)$ is the AWAC weight with temperature $\lambda_{\text{awac}}\!>\!0$, and $\pi_\phi(\cdot\mid \mathrm{ctx}_t)$ is the discrete policy over the trajectory-token vocabulary.
+\textbf{Behavior cloning (value-aware).} This objective performs value-aware behavior cloning: the critic-derived advantage ($\mathrm{Adv}_t$) compares the expert action value against the policy’s value baseline, and the exponential weight ($w_t$) (AWAC-style) upweights high-advantage expert actions in the BC loss, biasing imitation toward actions that are not only likely but also value-improving.